-Tucked away half a mile up a small country lane, Cuddfan is one of two attractive properties converted from farm buildings and sat high up on the side of the Sugar Loaf Mountain.
-Their position on this small hill farm is utterly beautiful with stunning views of the Black Mountains, the beautiful Bettws Valley and the Sugar Loaf.
+Cuddfan - meaning "wild hideaway place" in Welsh is tucked away half a mile up a small country lane, one of a pair of delightful holiday cottages perched on the side of the popular Sugar Loaf Mountain.
+It's an utterly beautiful setting, with views of the Black Mountains, the Bettws Valley and the Sugar Loaf.
 This is a great spot for bird watching, walking and pony trekking.
-The nearby town of Abergavenny is just 10 minutes away and the area is littered with fantastic restaurants.
+The nearby town of Abergavenny is just 10 minutes away and the area has a number of fantastic restaurants.
 Cuddfan Cottage provides a homely and comfortable base - ideal for a couples holiday, or a family.
 Well behaved dogs are most welcome and the farmyard buildings offer 3 stables within sight of the cottages as well as grazing, should you wish to bring your horse.

 Bathroom has a power shower, toilet and handbasin.

 *Extra single bed available if required